jjllzhang/realtime_translator_extension/README.md

 5. Save your settings.
 6. On any webpage, select the text you want to translate.
 7. Click the translate button that appears near the selected text.
-8. View the translation result in a popup box.
+8. View the translation result in a popup box as it streams in real-time.
+9. Check the console for the final translation result log.

 ## ⚙️ Configuration